Sam-Beynon/sam-beynon.github.io/_posts/2022-02-23-Umbraco-Custom-Property-Editors.md

 ## Using data from an Umbraco registered API in your property editor

+//create an api
+//create a JS resource.
+//load it in as part of package.manifest.
+//dependency inject it into controller.
+//access the values and display them.

 ## Using data from the Umbraco system in your property editor from angular resources
+//access an umbraco resource from dependency injection
+//load and display the data.
+//show examples of contentResource, contentTypeResource (document types), dataTypeResource

 ## Using infinite editor style modals.
+//Open modals, pass data down from modal to calling prop etc.

 ## Validating basic properties.
+//val-property-validator
 ## Validating complex objects.
+//val-property-validator with an object instead of a string/bool val.

+## Automatically populating related custom and system defined properties on the server side
+//notifications
-## Accessing other properties on the same document type.
+## Automatically populating related custom and system defined properties on the client side
+//traverse scope chain and see if this is possible.

 ## Converting complex objects into consumable front-end razor models using PropertyConverters.

+//How to use property converters.

 ## Adding 3rd party angularJS code to the module.
-## Automatically populating related custom and system defined properties on the server side
-## Automatically populating related custom and system defined properties on the client side
+//Simple, module definition, need to find a package to include. https://angular-ui.github.io/

 ## Locating and understanding where the data lives in the Umbraco database.
+//some fun DB stuff